 Imports

 The description of the instantiation of a certain artifact type may be defined in a single VIL template (possibly including sub-templates) or may be composed from reusable sub-templates specified in other (existing) scripts.
 Therefore, VIL templates may be imported.
+As VIL, also VTL supports wildcard imports and the experimental insert imports.
 In order to support also the evolution of product line build specifications, also the VIL template language allows the specification of version-restricted imports.
 Imports make the sub-templates defined in the specified build file accessible to the importing template.
 The syntax of imports in VIL templates is identical to imports in the VIL scripts as discussed in Section 3.1.4.
 Akin to VIL scripts, cyclic imports are not allowed and shall lead to error messages.

 Typedefs